-10 What if a creditor is dissatisfied?

-- 10.1 Except in cases where there is a liquidation committee it is the creditors as a body who have authority to approve the liquidator's fees.
-To enable them to carry out this function they may require the liquidator to call a creditors' meeting.
-In order to do this at least ten per cent in value of the creditors must concur with the request, which must be made to the liquidator in writing - 10.2 If a creditor believes that the liquidator's remuneration is too high, the basis is inappropriate, or the expenses incurred by the liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court. - Application may be made to the court by any secured creditor, or by any unsecured creditor provided at least 10 per cent in value of unsecured creditors (including himself) agree, or he has the permission of the court.
+- 8.1.4 Any creditor may apply to the court within 21 days of the liquidator's refusal to provide the requested information, or the expiry of the 14 days time limit for the provision of the information. - 9 What if a creditor is dissatisfied? - 9.1.1 Except in cases where there is a liquidation committee it is the creditors as a body who have authority to approve the liquidator's fees. - 9.1.2 If a creditor believes that the liquidator's remuneration is excessive, the basis is inappropriate, or the expenses incurred by the liquidator are in all the circumstances excessive he may, provided certain conditions are met, apply to the court. - 9.1.3 Application may be made to the court by any secured creditor, or by any unsecured creditor provided at least 10 per cent in value of unsecured creditors (including himself) agree or he has the permission of the court.
 Any such application must be made within 8 weeks of the applicant receiving the liquidator's progress report in which the charging of the remuneration or incurring of the expenses in question is first reported (see paragraph 8.1 above).
-If the court does not dismiss the application (which it may if it considers that insufficient cause is shown) the applicant must give the liquidator a copy of the application and supporting evidence at least 14 days before the hearing
+If the court does not dismiss the application (which it may if it considers that insufficient cause is shown) the applicant must give the liquidator a copy of the application and supporting evidence at least 14 days before the hearing.

-If the court considers the application well founded, it may order that the remuneration be reduced, the basis be changed, or the expenses be disallowed or repaid.
-Unless the court orders otherwise, the costs of the application must by paid by the applicant and not out of the assets of the insolvent company.
+- 9.1.4 If the court considers the application well founded, it may order that the remuneration be reduced, the basis be changed, or the expenses be disallowed or repald.
+Unless the court orders otherwise, the costs of the application must by paid by the applicant and not out of the assets of the insolvent company. - 9.1.5 On receipt of the liquidator's final account creditors have 8 weeks to in which they may challenge the liquidator's remuneration and expenses under R18,34

-11. What if the liquidator is dissatisfied?
+10. What if the liquidator is dissatisfied?

-If the liquidator considers that the remuneration fixed by the liquidation committee, or in the preceding administration, is insufficient or that the basis used to fix it is inappropriate he may request that the amount or rate be increased, or the basis changed, by resolution of the creditors.
-If he considers that the remuneration fixed by the liquidation committee, the creditors, in the preceding administration or in accordance with the statutory scale is insufficient, or that the basis used to fix it is inappropriate, he may apply to the court for the amount or rate to be increased or the basis changed.
+10.1 If the liquidator considers that the remuneration fixed by the liquidation committee, the creditors, in the preceding administration or in accordance with the statutory scale is insufficient, or that the basis used to fix it is inappropriate, he may apply to the court for the amount or rate to be increased or the basis changed.
 If he decides to apply to the court he must give at least 14 days' notice to the members of the committee and the committee may nominate one or more of its members to appear or be represented at the court hearing.
 If there is no committee, the liquidator's notice of his application must be sent to such of the creditors as the court may direct, and they may nominate one or more of their number to appear or be represented.
-The court may order the costs to be paid out of the assets
+The court may order the costs to be paid out of the assets.

-12 Other matters relating to remuneration
+11 Other matters relating to remuneration